 Minor Blues Patterns

-The minor blues patterns are derived from the minor pentatonic scale, but also includes a ♭5.
+The A minor blues patterns are derived from the A minor pentatonic scale, but also includes a ♭5.
 The root notes are highlighted with orange note markers.

 Major Blues Patterns